 Among his other honors, Gaines was inducted into the American Academy of Arts and Letters, received National Governor’s Association award for lifetime contribution to the arts, and the Louisiana Center for the Book Writer of the Year Award.
 He also received the Aspen Prize for Literature, the Cleanth Brooks Award for Lifetime Achievement from the Fellowship of Southern Writers, The Sidney Lanier Prize for Southern Literature, the Celebration of Black Writing Lifetime Achievement Award, and the Northstar Award, Zora Neale Hurston/Richard Wright Foundation Legacy Award.
 In 2015, he and his wife Dianne Saulney Gaines, received the Foundation for Historic Louisiana Award for the Preservation of the Cherie Quarter Church and Cemetery at River Lake Plantation.
 After his retirement, the Gaines’s built a home on property along False River that was once part of the plantation where he was born.
 For over 20 years they have been activist where his ancestors and 2 of his brothers are buried.
 The Gaines’s serve, respectively, and president and secretary of the Mount Zion River Lake Cemetery Association.
 Each year on the last Saturday in October, they organize and host a cemetery beautification day honoring all who lived and died in Cherie Quarter.
 Gaines’s work inspired an original Jazz composition by Irvin Mayfield, Dirt, Dust and Trees.

-Some Dr. Gaines's noteable awards:
+Some of Dr. Gaines's Noteable Awards

 - Louisiana State University honorary degree (1987)